Swetrix/blog-posts/posts/google-analytics/2023-10-09-is-google-analytics-illegal-in-poland.md

 </h2>
 The General Data Protection Regulation (GDPR) came into force on 25 May 2018, and now affects almost every business in the EU.
 The GDPR builds on the existing Data Protection Act of 1996, and places more importance on the handling of personal data.
 Now, all businesses and organisations must ensure that all personal data is stored securely and protected.

-The recent wave of rulings regarding the legality of the use of Google Analytics in Sweden is part of a broader issue regarding data transfers between the European Economic Area and the United States.
+The recent wave of rulings regarding the legality of the use of Google Analytics in the EU is part of a broader issue regarding data transfers between the European Economic Area and the United States.
 According to the GDPR, the personal data of European residents can only be transferred to countries with an adequate level of data protection.
 The problem is that the US legal system allows the collection of personal data and surveillance (such as the CLOUD Act or [FISA](https://en.wikipedia.org/wiki/Foreign_Intelligence_Surveillance_Act)) on foreign citizens.

 The EU and the US previously had two data transfer frameworks, [Safe Harbor](https://en.wikipedia.org/wiki/International_Safe_Harbor_Privacy_Principles) and [Privacy Shield](https://en.wikipedia.org/wiki/EU%E2%80%93US_Privacy_Shield), which facilitated GDPR-compliant data transfers.
 However, in 2015 and 2020, the Court of Justice of the European Union (CJEU) declared EU-US data transfers illegal.
 This retroactive stance means that virtually all data transfers between the European Union and the United States from 2000 to 2023 were unauthorised.